microsoft/pai/pai-management/doc/cluster-bootup.md

 The `paictl` tool does the following things:

 - Install `kubectl` command in the current machine (the dev-box).

 - Generate Kubernetes-related configuration files based on `cluster-configuration.yaml`, `kubernetes-configuration.yaml` and `k8s-role-definition.yaml`.

 - Use `kubectl` to boot up Kubernetes on target machines.

 #### How to check

 After this step, the system maintainer can check the status of Kubernetes by accessing Kubernetes Dashboard:

 ```
 http://<master>:9090
 ```

-where `<master>` denotes the IP address of the load balancer of Kubernetes master nodes.
+Where `<master>` denotes the IP address of the load balancer of Kubernetes master nodes.
 When there is only one master node and a load balancer is not used, it is usually the IP address of the master node itself.

 ### Step 5.
 Start all PAI services <a name="c-step-5"></a>